(pronounced Lehn-AH-pay, NOT LEHN-uh-pee)

 The Lenape Today:

 The only two Lenape tribes in the United States federally recognized by the Bureau of Indian Affairs in Washington, D.C. are the Delaware Tribe of Indians (Bartlesville, Oklahoma) and Delaware Nation (Anadarko, Oklahoma).
+The Stockbridge-Munsee Band of Mohican Indians (Wisconsin) are also federally recognized, and related to the Lenape.
 In the United States the Lenape do not live on reservations, but they are sovereign nations.
+There are also three Lenape related First Nations in Canada: Delaware of Six Nations (part of the Six Nations of the Grand River), Delaware Nation at Moraviantown, and Munsee Delaware Nation.